Student Support Services

 Website: www.utoledo.edu/career/

-• Career Services offers a wide range of career readiness online resources, tools and e-guides including: self-assessments for exploring career and education possibilities, exploring job opportunities around the globe, resume and cover letter writing, interview skills development, and job search strategies.
+• Rocket Career Center offers a wide range of career readiness online resources, tools and e-guides including: self-assessments for exploring career and education possibilities, exploring job opportunities around the globe, resume and cover letter writing, interview skills development, and job search strategies.
 All online resources can be accessed via the myUT portal under the University Career Services heading.

-• The Career Services Resume Dropbox is available any time of day for students to submit their resumes, CVs, and cover letters for critique with a 48-hour turn-around.
+• The Resume Dropbox is available any time of day for students to submit their resumes, CVs, and cover letters for critique with a 48-hour turn-around.
 This service is accessed on the Career Services website.

 • Scheduled appointments through “Handshake” and walk-in appointments are available addressing career and professional development needs including: